Blank blank WWII Vehicle and Gun Database

 left corner World War 2 Tank and Gun Database corner lower right outer

-The Char Leger H-39 was designed in 1937, manufactured by Hotchkiss based on the existing fully tracked H-35 and was in use from 1938 to 1945.
+The Char Leger H-39 was a Light Tank designed in 1937, manufactured by Hotchkiss, it was based on the fully tracked H-35 chassis and was in use from 1938 to 1945.
+It was commonly called a Hotchkiss.

 Flag of World War 2 France